Mr-Game-Developer/ReGreen/README.md

-# ReGreen: A Virtual Reality-Based Climate Change Awareness Game 🌱🌍
+# ReGreen: A Virtual Based Climate Change Awareness Game 🌱🌍

 ## 🔹 About the Project
-ReGreen is an immersive VR experience designed to educate users on climate change and environmental sustainability.
+ReGreen is an immersive virtual base experience designed to educate users on climate change and environmental sustainability.

 ## 🔹 How to Download & Run
 Due to file size limitations, the full Unity project is available on **Google Drive**: